Epigenetic clock: Possible explanation 1: Epigenomic maintenance system

 Horvath hypothesized that his clock arises from a methylation footprint left by an epigenomic maintenance system.

 Possible explanation 2: Unrepaired DNA damages

 Endogenous DNA damages occur frequently including about 50 double-strand DNA breaks per cell cycle and about 10,000 oxidative damages per day (see DNA damage (naturally occurring)).
 During repair of double-strand breaks many epigenetic alterations are introduced, and in a percentage of cases epigenetic alterations remain after repair is completed, including increased methylation of CpG island promoters.
 Similar, but usually transient epigenetic alterations were recently found during repair of oxidative damages caused by H2O2, and it was suggested that occasionally these epigenetic alterations may also remain after repair.
 These accumulated epigenetic alterations may contribute to the epigenetic clock.
 Accumulation of epigenetic alterations may parallel the accumulation of un-repaired DNA damages that are proposed to cause aging (see DNA damage theory of aging).

-Other age estimators based on DNA methylation levels

-Several other age estimators have been described in the literature.
+In line with stochastic DNA damage accumulation, age-related alterations in DNA methylation have been observed to predominantly undergo stochastic changes as individuals age.
+This accumulation of stochastic variation has demonstrated sufficient capacity to build aging clocks, further supporting the notion that epigenetic changes may be driven by the gradual accrual of unprogrammed stochastic damage.